Alberta health minister accused of berating Calgary physician, 'intimidating' citizens | CBC News

 Another recipient of an email from Shandro requested anonymity because they fear losing their job.

-In a back and forth exchange of emails, Shandro eventually told the person, "If you don't want to be called crazy then don't lie about [my wife] and join the NDP in harassing and bullying a family member."
+In an exchange of emails, Shandro eventually told the person, "If you don't want to be called crazy then don't lie about [my wife] and join the NDP in harassing and bullying a family member."

 The citizen told Shandro they had not bullied his wife and were not a member of the NDP.
 The person reminded Shandro he is an elected official.